Wartime Labour Relations Regulations: Development and Adoption

 The report of the National War Labour Board was tabled in the House of Commons in January 1944.
 The Prime Minister affirmed the right of the federal government to govern industrial relations during wartime and stated that "the Code of labour Relations will be enacted in the near future."

-Order-in-Council 1003 was adopted in early February 1944 as an emergency wartime measure.
-The order itself contained extensive whereas clauses highlighting the interest of the country's defense in mutual negotiations between labour and business.
+The Regulations were adopted by Order-in-Council 1003 in early February 1944 as an emergency wartime measure.
+The order's preamble highlighted the interest of the country's defense in mutual negotiations between labour and business.

-When the war ended in 1945, the industries managed under the War Measures Act should no longer have been bound by Order 1003, but a transitional piece of legislation, the National Emergency Transitional Powers Act meant that the Order 1003 was extended until March 31st, 1947.

-Obsolescence

-Organized labour attempted to parlay the order into permanent legislation.

-With the reversion of industrial relations to provincial jurisdiction, multiple academics characterise Order 1003 as the basis for ensuing provincial legislation.